angeliquerivera/React-101/notes/react-intro.md

 #### Conditionals

-- Conditonals CANNOT be done using `if-else` embedded
+- Conditionals CANNOT be done using `if-else` embedded
 - 3 ways to do conditionals in JSX:
   - 1st way : ternary within braces
   - 2nd way : use `if` statement outside of a JS element